HomeDev GuideRecipesAPI Reference

 There are two main ways to edit the appearance of a form.

 1. Edit the content of the form in the BeforeLoadingFormsEvent.
 If you do this, it might affect the behavior of the built-in form editor.
-The LoadFormsEventArgs class has an EditMode property that defines whether the form is loaded in edit view.
-This lets you make changes only to the form to the end user, thus not affecting the Optimizely CMS edit mode.
+The LoadFormsEventArgs class has an EditMode property that defines whether the form is loaded in edit view, which lets you only change the form to the end user, thus not affecting the Optimizely CMS edit mode.

 2. Attach to the ControlsCreated event for the XFormControl object.
 The content of the form is parsed and added to the Controls collection.
-The HTML content is parsed as Literal controls and the XForm controls as the different controls in the EPiServer.XForms.WebControls namespace.
+Xforms parses the HTML content as Literal controls, and the XForm controls as the different controls in the EPiServer.XForms.WebControls namespace.
 There should not be any problems modifying the HTML content.

 If you want to change the appearance of the XForm web controls, add or modify the attribute collection for the control.
 By using CSS and setting the class attribute for the control, you could do a lot for the appearance of the form control.
 In Optimizely CMS the ExtractXFormControls method gets an ArrayList containing the input elements for the form.